3 Jul 2020 • BLOG - News

-Unsubscribe Link: Why It’s Fundamental For Your Email Marketing
+Unsubscribe Link: Why You Need It In Your Marketing Emails

 We’ve spoken many times about building a contact list as one of the main steps in your email marketing strategy.
-We have also often repeated how important it is for you to have a clean list – you’re probably so fed up to hear this, you’re bored to death.
+We have also often repeated how important it is for you to have a clean list.
+In fact, you’re probably a bit tired of hearing all about it up by now.
 We get it.
+But what we haven’t told you about is how important your unsubscribe link actually is.

 Contact lists: is more always better?